 - not to continue processing information about you.

 Any individual can complain to the Information Commissioner if they believe that NIC has failed to properly protect their personal information, or to comply with these rights.
-The Information Commissioner can be contacted online here: https://ico.org.uk/concerns/handling/ or via:
+The Information Commissioner can be contacted online or by post at:

 To make this site simpler, small data files are placed on your computer.
 These are known as cookies.
 Most big websites do this too.
 They improve things by: